 In September 2014, Fabrice Sapolsky came back to Marvel for Edge of Spider-Verse#1, a new Spider-Man Noir adventure that tied into the massive SpiderVerse crossover with David Hine and Richard Isanove.

 He spent most of 2015 learning to draw and moving from Paris to Brooklyn, New York.

 On February 2nd, 2016, Fabrice launched his new creator owned comic book, Intertwined with rising star Fred Pham Chuong, on Kickstarter.
 The campaign was successful and the series has been signed to Dynamite Comics for a worldwide release starting October 5th, 2016.
 The Intertwined graphic novel came out on August 8th, 2017 from Dynamite Comics.

-In November 2017, Fabrice relocated to Los Angeles where he took the position of Senior Editor at Humanoids Publishing.
-There, he developed two new imprint: BiG (all ages) and H1 (YA/Mature Audiences).
+In November 2017, Fabrice relocated to Los Angeles where he took the position of Senior Editor at Humanoids Publishing ( a position he held until Feb.
+2020).
+There, he edited over 100 titles and developed two new imprints: BiG (all ages) and H1 (Mature Audiences).

 2018 was another busy year highlighted by the release of the Spider-Geddon: Spider-Man Noir short story that, not only Fabrice co-wrote with Dave Hine, but where he could also design two characters himself: The Shocker and the White Widow.